awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 ## Step 2: Create the organizational units<a name="tutorial-orgs-step2"></a>

 In the steps in this section, you create organizational units \(OUs\) and place your member accounts in them\.
 Your hierarchy looks like the following illustration when you're done\.
-The master account remains in the root\.
+The management account remains in the root\.
 One member account is moved to the Production OU, and the other member account is moved to the MainApp OU, which is a child of Production\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/orgs-lab-structure.jpg)